 The nurse’s role in building resilience

-The Selwyn Institute’s 2019 Gerontology Nurses Conference will explore vulnerability and frailty in older people.
+The Selwyn Institute’s 2019 Gerontology Nursing Conference will explore vulnerability and frailty in older people.
 Particularly the role nurses play in building resilience and the capability to ‘bounce back’ from illness, injury or other of life’s setbacks.

 The United Nations has thrown down the challenge of understanding the changes in the way we age.
 With the specific aim of reducing vulnerability and promoting resilience as we grow older.

 As health care professionals, and those committed to supporting older people age well, what are the various ‘faces’ that represent vulnerability in our work and in our communities?

 Are we on the ‘same page’ as the United Nations in understanding, and embracing, the challenges and solutions?